 Aquaculture production, concentrated animal feeding operations (CAFO), and livestock manure composting are a few activities that could potentially contribute to FIB in the basin.
 Reviewing the TCEQ's Central Registry for wastewater general permits did not produce active aquaculture production or livestock manure composting permits.
-There were however, three active CAFO permits in Segment 1110 Oyster Creek Above Tidal for three Texas Department of Criminal Justice prison units for the production of egg-laying hens and swine.
+There were however, three active CAFO permits in Segment 1110 Oyster Creek Above Tidal for three Texas Department of Criminal Justice prison units to produce egg-laying hens and swine.